CodeYourFuture/fundamentals-course/lesson-4/lesson.md

 ### Some places to get inspiration with p5.js

 Here is an essay by Jason Bailey about "generative art".
-It has lots of interesting examples which might inspire you: ["Why Love Generative Art?"](https://www.artnome.com/news/2018/8/8/why-love-generative-art)

-If you use twitter, here is an artist I like: https://twitter.com/manoloidee
+It has lots of interesting examples which might inspire you: ["Why Love Generative Art?"](https://www.artnome.com/news/2018/8/8/why-love-generative-art).
+If you use Twitter, here is a recommended "generative" artist: https://twitter.com/manoloidee.

 ## End with a game or two